Biased Encouragements and Heterogeneous Effects in an Instrumental Variable Study of Emergency General Surgical Outcomes

 \subsection{A near-far match}

-It is well documented that stronger instruments provide both more informative effect estimates and estimates that are more resistant to hidden bias, providing motivation to actively strengthen an instrument as part of the analysis \citep{Small:2008}.
+Stronger instruments provide both more informative effect estimates and estimates that are more resistant to hidden bias, providing motivation to actively strengthen an instrument as part of the analysis \citep{Small:2008}.
 One approach for strengthening an instrument is a near-far matched design \citep{Baiocchi:2010}.
 Near-far matching creates matched pairs that are similar in terms of observed covariates but highly dissimilar on the values of the instrument.
-We use a form of near-far matching that combines refined covariate balance with near-far matching \citep{Pimentel:2015a,keeleicumatch2019}.
-This allows us to both balance a large number of nominal covariates viewed to be of clinical importance while maintaining a large distance between pairs on the instrumental variable.
+We first categorize surgeons as high versus low tendancy to operate depending on whether or not their TTO value is above or below the median TTO (0.604).
+We then use a form of near-far matching that combines refined covariate balance with near-far matching \citep{Pimentel:2015a,keeleicumatch2019}.
+This method allows us to balance a large number of nominal covariates while maintaining a large distance within pairs on the numerical value for TTO.